FOR THE SIN OF LETTING RACISTS SHOUT LOUDER

 * * * * * * * * * * * * * *

 Mac Miller, an award winning musician/rapper, died of an apparent drug overdose at the age of 26.
 Malcolm James McCormick was raised Jewish.
 His illegal use of substances was well known, as was a DUI arrest.
-But his free will and the help of enablers ended his life.
+But his free will and the help of enablers, as well as not attending rehab, ended his life.

 Additionally, we hear that the character of Roseanne Conners will die on the relaunch of the television series, “The Conners.”
 The series is being relaunched without her as a cast member.
 Her character will die of an opioid addiction, which was hinted to, or actually shown dueing the series relaunch in Spring 2018.